jakebalek25/jakebalek25.github.io/_posts/2024-05-13-Hitting-Runner-Second-No-Outs.md

 ![Table showing the distribution of events for within a good or bad at bat](/images/deltahomewinreg.png){: width="75%"}

+The table shows that by adding win expectancy as a result of a single at-bat, it is considered a good at-bat.
+Generally, getting on base is the best for delta home win expectancy.
+However, it must be noted that sac bunt and sac fly are also considered a good at-bat during regular innings in this situation despite recording an out.

 Extra Innings
 ------
-The rule of a runner starting on second base was implimented in the 2020 shortened season and ultimately fully adopted later.
+The rule of a runner starting on second base was implimented in the 2020 shortened season and fully adopted later.
+The importance of scoring the runner at 2nd is crucial because it is hard to stop once on defense.
+A strikeout is the worst possible scenario that can occur in the leadoff spot during an extra inning because the ball isn't put into play meaning the runner has a 0% chance of either scoring or advancing a base.
+Runs are much more valuable in extra innings because it is a tie game so taking the lead by one can be all a team needs to win the game.
+By starting the inning with a "good" at-bat, teams are much more likely to raise the delta win expectancy.

 ![Table showing the distribution of events for the at-bat following in extra innings](/images/secondbasecountextras1.png){: width="75%"}